Why Registering Properties In Your Own Name Puts Your Assets At Risk — And What To Do About It

 In Australia this can be done through a special type of trust called a ‘Vestey Trust‘.
 It was pioneered by Lord Vestey, one of the wealthiest men in Britain in the late 19th century.
 The principle was eventually applied to Australian law, since it derives from British law.

 The Vestey Trust, as offer by the DG Institute (prepared by DGI Lawyers a division within the DGI group of companies) provides a lifetime protection to all assets you own in Australia and overseas.
-It prevents creditors, the government and lawyers from touching your most important assets in the event of you facing financial hardship.
+It prevents creditors from touching your most important assets in the event of you facing financial hardship.
 And the good thing is, it doesn’t require you to remove people from any title or change ownership to a different entity.
 It also doesn’t affect your taxes as other trusts do.

 The legal team at DG Institute has reverse-engineered the debt collection process in order to create what we believe to be one of the safest and best asset protection strategies in Australia.
-It is a personalised asset protection solution called Master Wealth Control which relies primarily on the Vestey Trust system but goes beyond it, including complimentary contact reviews and negotiation for life.
+It is a personalised asset protection solution called Master Wealth Control which relies primarily on the Vestey Trust system but goes beyond it, including complimentary contract reviews and negotiation for life.